bbozkaya/merlin-milvus/results/README.md

 Recall range with IVF_PQ: 0.631-0.997

-Total time in seconds to execute all queries on CPU, given a parameter combination
+Total time in seconds to execute all queries on CPU, given a parameter combination:
   - HNSW: 5.22-5.33
   - IVF_PQ: 13.67-14.67